bcobo/SIRENA/doc/SIRENAfunctions.rst

         Tstart of the first pulse provided as input parameter

+.. cpp:function:: extern_C_void IntegrafreeTesEventListSIRENA(TesEventList* event_list)

+    Located in file *integraSIRENA.cpp*

+    This function frees the structure in the input parameter.

+    **Members/Variables**

+    TesEventList* **event_list**

+        Instance of *TesEventList* structure that contains the information of the reconstructed pulses

+    .. cpp:member:: TesEventList* event_list

+        Instance of *TesEventList* structure that contains the information of the reconstructed pulses

 .. cpp:function:: int interactivePars(inparam *taskPars, int np, string task)

     Located in file *inoututils.cpp*